Grigory Zinoviev: The "Literary Discussion" of 1924

-Break with Stalin (1925)
+The break with Stalin

+With Trotsky finally on the sidelines, the Zinoviev-Kamenev-Stalin triumvirate began to crumble.
+In the fall of 1924, Stalin, head of the Communist Party's Organization Bureau, in charge of job assignments, removed Zinoviev ally I. A. Zelensky as secretary of the Moscow party committee and transferred him to a position in Central Asia.
+In his place was installed N. A. Uglanov, a former party secretary in Petrograd who had frequently found himself at odds with Zinoviev.
+This move undercut not only Zinoviev, but Kamenev, who found Uglanov, a member of the Orgburo and the Party Secretariat, an active opponent in ostensibly his own Moscow center of power.

+Top leaders of the USSR, April 1925 in a Kremlin photo: Joseph Stalin, Alexei Rykov, Lev Kamenev, and Grigory Zinoviev.

-With Trotsky finally on the sidelines, the Zinoviev-Kamenev-Stalin triumvirate began to crumble early in 1925.
-The two sides spent most of the year lining up support behind the scenes.
+The two sides spent most of 1925 lining up support behind the scenes.
 Stalin struck an alliance with a Communist Party theoretician and Pravda editor Nikolai Bukharin and Soviet prime minister Alexei Rykov.
 Zinoviev and Kamenev allied with Lenin's widow, Nadezhda Krupskaya, and Grigory Sokolnikov, the Soviet Commissar of Finance and a non-voting Politburo member.

-The struggle became open at the September 1925 meeting of the Central Committee and came to a head at the XIVth Party Congress in December 1925.
+The struggle became open at the September 1925 meeting of the Central Committee and came to a head at the 14th Party Congress in December 1925.
 With only the Leningrad delegation behind them, Zinoviev and Kamenev found themselves in a tiny minority and were soundly defeated.
 Zinoviev was re-elected to the Politburo, but his ally Kamenev was demoted from a full member to a non-voting member and Sokolnikov was dropped altogether, while Stalin had more of his allies elected to the Politburo.

 Within weeks of the Congress, Stalin wrested control of the Leningrad party organization and government from Zinoviev and had him dismissed from all regional posts, leaving only the Comintern as a possible power base for Zinoviev.

-According to Rogovin, Zinoviev would later lambast Stalin with the words, "Does comrade Stalin know what gratitude is?", as a reminder that Kamenev and himself had saved him from political downfall with the censure of Lenin's testament during the Thirteenth Congress.
-Stalin responded with the words: "But of course I know, I know very well - it's an illness that afflicts dogs".